 Skip to main content

-Core Chain FAQs
+Core FAQs

-2. What are Core Chain’s official communication channels?
+2. What are the official communication channels?

 3. Which dApps are deployed on the Core Network?

-Core Chain is designed to cater to builders, offering a robust platform where various decentralized applications (dApps) can be deployed and flourish.
+Core is designed to cater to builders, offering a robust platform where various decentralized applications (dApps) can be deployed and flourish.
 Supporting a diverse range of dApps, the Core ecosystem is specifically structured to encourage development and innovation, making it a favorable environment for creators looking to deploy cutting-edge applications in the blockchain space.
 For more details, you can check out our ecosystem to explore who’s building what.

 5. What role does the CORE token play in securing the Core network?